 Conditional Polling: Information can be sent from the RTU based on specified events, sharp rise in water levels, temperate and any specific data.
-This data must be fed back to the Hydro control (host) in the event critical controls need to be made on the Hydro station
+This data must be fed back to the Hydro control (host) in the event critical controls need to be made on the Hydro station.

-Normal Flow (as applicable)
+Normal Flow